pantelis/aiml-common/lectures/drl/prediction/_index.md

 ## Monte-Carlo (MC) Learning

+The value functions $v_π$ and $q_π$ can be estimated from experience.
+For example, if an agent follows policy $\pi$ and maintains an average, for each state encountered, of the actual returns that have followed that state, then the average will converge to the state’s value,$v_π(s)$, as the number of times that state is encountered approaches infinity.
+If separate averages are kept for each action taken in each state, then these averages will similarly converge to the action values,$q_π(s,a)$.
+We call estimation methods of this kind _Monte Carlo_ methods because they involve averaging over many random samples of actual returns.

-The the MC learning approach for every state at time $t$ we sample one complete trajectory as shown below.
+In the MC learning approach for every state at time $t$ we sample one complete trajectory as shown below.

 ![mc-value-iteration-tree](images/mc-value-iteration-tree.png#center)
 *Backup tree with value iteration based on the MC approach.
 MC samples a complete trajectory to the goal node T shown with red.*